ufal/SynSemClassML/README.md

 The model can be fine-tuned from scratch with the ``classifier.py`` script.

-The hyperparameters used for our experiments are described in the paper Extending an Event-type Ontology: Adding Verbs and Classes using Fine-tuned LLMs Suggestions accepted to the 17th Linguistic Annotation Workshop (LAW-XVII) @ ACL 2023.
+The hyperparameters used for our experiments are described in [Extending an Event-type Ontology: Adding Verbs and Classes using Fine-tuned LLMs Suggestions](https://aclanthology.org/2023.law-1.9/).

 ## SynSemClass Prediction